abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/model_behind_scene.rst

 -----------------------------------------------------------------------------

 Only internal nodes that can lead somewhere possess a decision variable.
 Only the nodes that are visited and the starting depots have a main decision ``IntVar`` variable.
-There are 9 real nodes in the next figure.
+There are 9 original nodes in the next figure.
 They have a ``NodeIndex`` ranging from 0 to 8.
 There are 2 starting depots (1 and 7) and 2 ending depot (5 and 8).
 Route 0 starts at 1 and ends at 5 while route 1 starts at 7 and ends at 8.